Sofia Kenin has solved most things in her path in 2020. Iga Swiatek is her next problem.

 On Saturday, Kenin faces another player who hasn't dropped a set throughout the fortnight — in fact, no one has won more than four games in a set against the 54th-ranked Swiatek in Paris this year.

-The Polish teen, who beat Nadia Podoroska, 6-2, 6-1, in her semifinal Thursday, became the lowest-ranked women’s finalist at the French Open since computer rankings began in 1975.
+The Polish teen, who beat Nadia Podoroska, 6-2, 6-1, in their semifinal Thursday, became the lowest-ranked women’s finalist at the French Open since computer rankings began in 1975.

-But Kenin has shown she is they type of player who can solve Swiatek’s powerful groundstrokes the way no one else has at Roland Garros.
-And she has experience on her side in the form of a major title on her resume and a 16-1 record at Grand Slams this year.
+But Kenin has shown she is the type of player who can solve Swiatek’s powerful groundstrokes the way no one else has at Roland Garros.
+And she has experience on her side in the form of a major title on her résumé and a 16-1 record at Grand Slams this year.

 “I’m going to use that as my advantage,” Kenin said.
-“I’m definitely going to feel a bit nervous … I’ve been there, done that.
+“I’m definitely going to feel a bit nervous. … I’ve been there, done that.
 I know what the emotions are getting into your first Grand Slam final.
 I’m hoping she’s going to be a little bit nervous.”

 Read more on tennis: